HRIS Systems Explained: Types, Key Modules & ROI (2025)

 Time and Attendance

 Time and attendance tracking is the process of recording when employees start and stop work, as well as their breaks and overtime.
 This is essential for accurate payroll and labor law compliance.
 Modern systems use digital clocks, mobile apps with GPS, and biometric scanners to prevent issues like “buddy punching”.
-Automating this process can save companies significantly, as time theft is estimated to cost businesses up to 7% of their total payroll.

 Employee Scheduling